tangshuang/tyshemo/docs/model.md

 ## State

-When you define a Model, in fact, you are define some Domain Model.
+When you define a Model, in fact, you are defining a Domain Model.
 However, Domain Model in some cases need to have dependencies with state, and this state may be changed by business code.
 So we provide a `state` define way.

 ```js
 class SomeModel extends Model {